 Immediate Withdrawal.
-Some Members argue that the United States should begin to withdraw virtually immediately.
-Supporters of this position tend to argue that the decision to invade Iraq and change its regime was a mistake in light of the failure thus far to locate WMD, that a continued large U.S. presence in Iraq is inflaming the insurgency, and that remaining in Iraq will result in additional U.S. casualties without securing U.S. national interests.
+Some Members argue that the United States should begin to withdraw immediately, maintaining that the decision to invade Iraq was a mistake in light of the failure thus far to locate WMD, that the large U.S. presence in Iraq is inflaming the insurgency, and that remaining in Iraq will result in additional U.S. casualties without securing U.S. national interests.
 Those who take this position include the approximately 50 Members of the "Out of Iraq Congressional Caucus," formed in June 2005.
-In November 2005, Representative John Murtha, a ranking member and former chairman of the Defense Appropriations Subcommittee, publicly articulated a similar position, calling for an "immediate" pullout (over six months).
+In November 2005, Representative John Murtha, a ranking member and former chairman of the Defense Appropriations Subcommittee, publicly called for an "immediate" pullout (over six months).
 His resolution (H.J.Res.
-73) called for a U.S. withdrawal "at the earliest practicable date" and the maintenance of an "over the horizon" U.S. presence to help the ISF.
+73) called for a U.S. withdrawal "at the earliest practicable date" and the maintenance of an "over the horizon" U.S. presence.
 A related resolution, H.Res.
 571 (written by Representative Duncan Hunter, chairman of the House Armed Services Committee), expressed the sense "that the deployment of U.S. forces in Iraq be terminated immediately;" it failed 403-3 on November 18, 2005.
 Other bills, such as H.R.
-3142, H.Con.Res.
+3142 and H.Con.Res.
 197, state that it [should be] U.S. policy not to maintain a permanent or long-term presence in Iraq.
 The FY2006 supplemental (P.L.
-109-234) omitted a provision to this effect that was in the House version.
+109-234) omitted a provision to this effect that was in the Senate version.

 Withdrawal Timetable.
-Another alternative is the setting of a timetable for a U.S. withdrawal.
-This has been exemplified by H.J.Res.
+Another alternative is the setting of a timetable for a U.S. withdrawal or the beginning of a withdrawal.
+This position is typified by H.J.Res.
 55, introduced by Representative Neil Abercrombie, which calls on the Administration to begin a withdrawal by October 2006.
 H.Con.Res.
 348, introduced by Representative Mike Thompson, calls for a redeployment of U.S. forces no later than September 30, 2006.
 In November 2005, Senator Levin, who takes the view that the United States needs to force internal compromise in Iraq by threatening to withdraw, introduced an amendment to S. 1042 (FY2006 defense authorization bill) to compel the Administration to work on a timetable for withdrawal during 2006.
 Reportedly, on November 10, 2005, Chairman of the Senate Armed Services Committee John Warner reworked the Levin proposal into an amendment that stopped short of setting a timetable for withdrawal but requires an Administration report on a "schedule for meeting conditions" that could permit a U.S. withdrawal.
-That measure, which also states in its preamble that "2006 should be a period of significant transition to full
+That measure, which also states in its preamble that "2006 should be a period of significant transition to full Iraqi sovereignty," achieved bi-partisan support, passing 79-19.
+It was incorporated, with only slight modifications by House conferees, in the conference report on the bill (H.Rept.
+109-360, P.L.
+109-163).